green-vulcano/gv-engine/quickstart-guide.md

 ## Using the Docker image

-You can run GreenVulcano GAIA ESB on Docker simlpy by typing
+You can run GreenVulcano GAIA ESB on Docker simply by typing

 ```
 docker run greenvulcano/gaia:latest
 ```

-or specifing more options like:
+or specifying more options like:
  - http port mapping (8181)
  - ssh port mapping (8081)
  - environment variable GAIA_FEATURES with the list of features you want to be installed